"Hey, you

 unfortunately, on occasion collect bits

 of muffin, bread, and similar crumbly food items.
-This will
+This

 result in many conversations like: